Difference Between Prime And Composite Numbers

 • Divisibility by 11: A number is divisible by 11 if the alternating sum of its digits is divisible by 11.

 These rules can help you quickly identify factors of a number, making it easier to determine whether it is composite.
-For example, if you want to check if 132 is prime, you can see that it is divisible by 2 (because its last digit is 2) and by 3 (because the sum of its digits, 1 + 3 + 2 = 6, is divisible by 3).
-Therefore, 132 is a composite number.
+Think about it: for example, if you want to check if 132 is prime, you can see that it is divisible by 2 (because its last digit is 2) and by 3 (because the sum of its digits, 1 + 3 + 2 = 6, is divisible by 3).
+Because of this, 132 is a composite number.

 Utilizing Online Calculators and Tools